DIPlib/diplib/src/documentation/workplan.md

     are written.

     For R2018a and newer, complex data are no longer stored in two separate data segments.
     This is good overall, but requires changes to the DIPlib-MATLAB interface.
-Additionally, there is a new C++ API for MEX-files.
-So, since we need to make changes to the interface anyway, for MATLAB R2018a and newer we will use the C++ API.
-A CMake flag will select with which DIPlib-MATLAB interface the MEX-files will be built.
-It is not yet clear how complicated all of this will be:
-    - We'll need to wrap the existing `mexFunction` declaration in a preprocessor macro, since the C++ API uses a very different way of declaring the entry point.
-    - `prhs` will be of type `mxArray*[]` or `matlab::mex::ArgumentList` depending on the interface. `nrhs` should be set to `matlab::mex::ArgumentList.size()` within that declaration macro.
-Idem for LHS arguments.
+It is possible to compile *DIPimage* for R2018a or newer, but passing complex matrices in and out of the MEX-files causes two copies of the data, instead of none. `dip_image` objects never contain complex data (complex images are stored as real arrays to prevent copies).

+    Another issue with R2018a and newer is that `mxGetPropertyShared` is no longer supported.
+    This means that image data will get copied when used as input to DIPimage MEX-files.
+    The only way around this is to use the new C++ interface.
+This might mean we'd need to rewrite all MEX-files.

 -   *PyDIP* Python module: Write GUI as exists in *MATLAB*.
 Interface *DIPlib* functions to be added as these functions are written.
 Make the module more "Pythonic"?